Investigations

 Evidence

-- Description and Recommendation - Includes a brief description of the alert and a recommendations for triage.
+• Description and Recommendation - A brief description of the alert and recommendation(s) for triage.

-- Process Tree - Displays for Managed Detection and Response (MDR) customers only.
-Includes details about the process that occurred when the alert was generated and the processes that occurred before and after.
+• Process Tree - Details about the process that occurred when the alert was generated and the processes that occurred before and after.

 Exceptions